ted-spence-avalara/developer-dot/_posts/2017-06-14-AvaTax-17-6-patch-notes.md

 <h3>New Tax Type Supported: Telecommunications Taxes</h3>

 Avalara is proud to announce the preview release of integrated telecommunications tax calculation for customers using AvaTax.
 The telecommunications tax domain handles a wide variety of taxes and fees for customers selling phones, conference calling services, internet access, and many other product and service types.
-Customers interested in working with Avalara for communications tax calculation should contact their customer account manager for more details.
+Customers interested in developing communications tax connectors or working with Avalara for communications tax calculation should contact their customer account manager for more details.

 <h3>New API: Transactions for Multi-Company Marketplace Vendors</h3>